 Our editor’s story of the pressures, punishments and pleasures of breastfeeding.

-August arrived by emergency caesarean after induction led to a cascade of intervention.
+My son August arrived by emergency caesarean after induction led to a cascade of intervention.
 As a final bit of medical mishap, I had a reaction to the epidural while in surgery.
 It climbed up to my throat, leaving me to feel like I couldn’t breathe.
-I was given oxygen, and once my son was pulled up and into my eye line, the anaesthetist said, “there’s your baby.
+I was given oxygen, and once my son was pulled up and into my eye line, the anaesthetist said, “There’s your baby.
 Can you see your baby?”
 I nodded hard, gasping into the mask.
 Then he said, “OK, now I’m going to let you rest,” and I was knocked out.

 Two hours later, my rattled husband, Christian, passed me our perfect newborn and with some prompting from a nurse, I brought him to my boob and he started to suck.
 I was relieved that after a messy labour and birth, something seemed to be a little bit more as per instructions.